zitadel/zitadel/docs/docs/apis/proto/management.md

 > **rpc** GenerateMachineSecret([GenerateMachineSecretRequest](#generatemachinesecretrequest))
 [GenerateMachineSecretResponse](#generatemachinesecretresponse)

-Generates and sets new machine credentials
+Generates and sets a new machine secret